 Study Famous Players

-If you want to be a good player, you have to study the famous players.
+If you want to be a good player, you have to study some famous players like Federer, Djokovic, and Nadal.
 You can also watch videos of seasoned pros and study their playing habits.
-By following this method you not only improve your game skills but also build confidence as a Tennis player.
+By following this method you not only improve your game skill but also build confidence as a Tennis player.

 Every successful Tennis player in the world follows a particular exercise routine.
-It helps them to strengthen their muscles that are frequently used during game-play.
-Dumbbell rows, push-ups, planks are some exercises you can follow at home to improve yourself.
+It helps them to strengthen their muscles which are frequently used during gameplay.
+Dumbbell rows, push-ups, and planks are some exercises you can follow at home to improve yourself.

 If you want to be a good Tennis player, you have to practice Tennis regularly.
 You have to practice once or twice a week to maintain your current level, but if you want to improve your skills, you should aim to practice Tennis at least 3 times per week.
 If you can get out a bit more, 4 or 5 times a week, you will put yourself in a position to advance your game quickly.